monsterlost/ipriot-diff-exercise/README.md

 git stash pop
 ```

-pop goes the stash and your changes are back (and no longer on the stash).
+pop goes the stash, and your changes are back (and no longer on the stash).

-Okay, stash them again, and then switch to the `answers` branch
+Okay, stash them again, and then switch to the `answers` branch.

 Go ahead.
 Look at the answers.
-Notice that some are probably better than yours, some are worse.
+Notice that some are probably better than yours, and some are worse.
 You want to merge your stashed changes with the current changes.
-You can do this in this branch (simply pop the stash here) or you can merge the answers into main and then pop your stash.
-Either way, this time popping the stash will be a bit more complicated because there are changes in the same file that you have made and that your lecturer has made.
+You can do this in this branch (simply pop the stash here), or you can merge the answers into main and then pop your stash.
+Either way, this time, popping the stash will be a bit more complicated because there are changes in the same file that you have made and that your lecturer has made.

 So you will have a conflict like any other merge conflict.
-But by now you are a pro at this!
+But by now, you are a pro at this!
 So go ahead, pop the stash and resolve the conflict.